L3MON4D3/nvim-matchconfig/DOC.md

 This would print "Hello from nvim-matchconfig" whenever a buffer whose name matches the pattern `.*.config/nvim/.*` is loaded.

+## Config
+This primitive is not very interesting, it merely groups all enabled `Option`s together and spreads out various operations onto all of them.

 ## Option
 The modifications a `Config` applies to a buffer are split up into multiple `Option`s.
 Every `Option` can define what happens when it is applied to a